-As Christians we believe that our old self was ruled by sin.
-As we grow in our relationship with God we must address our sins and understand how our sins affects our views and affects our society.
+As Christians, we believe that our old self was ruled by sin.
+As we grow in our relationship with God we must address our sins and understand how our sins affect our views and affect our society.

 Racism is sin.
 Racism has shaped American culture and how we operate in that culture.
 To be transformed in Christ we must understand and address that sin.